Steve Sands: Career

 He was inducted into the Greater Washington Jewish Sports Hall of Fame in 2009.

-The Sands family owns and operates Calvert Woodley Wines and Spirits, which is also home to La Cheeserie, a cheese merchant.
-Steve is a regular guest on The Tony Kornheiser Show.
-The host, Tony Kornheiser, found the name La Cheeserie amusing and asked his listeners to yell it at Steve Sands when they see him working sporting events.
-Steve now hears shouts of "La Cheeserie!" regularly, even in other countries like when he traveled to Scotland at the British Open in 2016.
+Sands is a regular guest on The Tony Kornheiser Show.
+The host, Tony Kornheiser, found the name La Cheeserie amusing and asked his listeners to yell it at Sands when they see him working sporting events; he has heard shouts of "La Cheeserie!", including when he traveled to Scotland at the British Open in 2016.

+From 1966 to 2025, the Sands family owned and operated Calvert Woodley Wines and Spirits, which is also home to La Cheeserie, a cheese merchant.